 Even though they suffered a tragic incident, Gee said they would reopen the community center and continue to hand out 30,000 meals every month to 2,500 residents, mostly seniors and families in need.

-A donation page was created by Joanne Garcia, a Freelance Language Consultant and ESL Instructor at the center, to help it continue to be the “beacon of hope” for the community.
+was created by Joanne Garcia, a Freelance Language Consultant and ESL Instructor at the center, to help it continue to be the “beacon of hope” for the community.